 I’ve noticed that dashboards often get started when a manager says something like, “We have to get a handle on these numbers.
-Let’s make an Excel dashboard so we can all see the trends and changes.”
+Let’s make a dashboard so we can all see the trends and changes.”

 The question that follows is, “Should we track the same metrics?”
 To which someone else asks, “Well what metrics are others using?”
 So here are a few tips on finding metrics used by others in your industry or specialty.

 This might take you back to what your parents used to say, but here goes.
 “Just because others are using a metric doesn’t means it’s right for you.”
 Always use a cause and effect mapping processes like the one described in my book, “Balanced Scorecard and Operational Dashboards with Microsoft Excel” to make sure you a logical link between the drivers and result metrics that will improve your businesses.
 Remember, it’s the critical few metrics that make a difference.

 Get started by searching for metrics in Google.
 Search Google with industry specific terms plus the words “metric” and “benchmark,” for example,

 Check with your industry associations.
 Many industry associations compile lists of metrics and benchmarking values by sampling participating members.
 To be a member and receive metrics or benchmarks you may have to give to get.